Recently, North Korea have been busy puffing out their chests and threatening the wider world with destruction, no change there then.

-This video is one of North Korea’s public information broadcasts, they always have the same guy narrating and their use of English is amazing.
-The wording is correct and the grammar is tickety boo, but the choice of words has its own unique feel.
+The following video is a North Korean public information broadcast.
+They always have the same guy narrating, and their use of English is amazing.
+The wording is correct and the grammar is tickety-boo, but the choice of words has its own unique feel.
 Quite dramatic and pompous, always speaking of Korea’s beauty, freedom and strength, but also it’s struggle and victory over oppression.

 Their official news website uses the same kind of language, I wonder where they got it from?
 Who teaches them this stuff?
-One of their official news sites uses the same kind of pomp and drama, have look: http://www.kcna.co.jp
+Their official news sites uses the same kind of pomp and drama, have look: http://www.kcna.co.jp

 MORE FROM KOREA: